 KALE, QUINOA & WHITE BEAN SOUP

-Hearty and healthy, this colorful soup will warm your tummy and brighten your spirit!
+Hearty and healthy, this colorful quinoa soup with kale & white beans will warm your tummy and brighten your spirit!

 - 1 tablespoon olive oil or 1/4 cup water/broth (for water saute)